svincen2/saml20-clj/README.md

 (-> (saml/->Response xml)
     ;; decrypt and validate the response.
 Returns decrypted response (saml/validate idp-cert sp-private-key options)
-    ;; convert the response to a convenient Clojure map saml/assertions)
+    ;; convert the Assertions to a convenient Clojure map so you can do something with them saml/assertions)
 ```